Infinitesimal rigidity of cone-manifolds and the Stoker problem for hyperbolic and Euclidean polyhedra: Introduction

 In particular, convex hyperbolic polyhedra are infinitesimally rigid relatively to their dihedral angles, while every dihedral angle preserving infinitesimal deformation of a convex Euclidean polyhedron also preserves the internal angles of the faces. \end{Thm}

-The cone-manifold rigidity problem has been investigated before, see in particular Hodgson and Kerckhoff's seminal article \cite{HK} for the case were the singular locus is a link, and Weiss's paper \cite{Weiss2} which treats the case where all dihedral angles are smaller than $\pi$.
+The cone-manifold rigidity problem has been investigated before, see in particular Hodgson and Kerckhoff's seminal article \cite{HK} for the case were the singular locus is a link, and Wei\ss{}'s paper \cite{Weiss2} which treats the case where all dihedral angles are smaller than $\pi$.

 Our approach to these problems is based on global analysis, and in particular on regarding cone-manifolds as Einstein manifolds with very special types of metric singularities.
 The infinitesimal rigidity statement reduces eventually to a Bochner argument, but the first main step is to put an infinitesimal deformation which preserves dihedral angles into a good gauge so that it has a tractable form near the singular locus.
 We employ a now standard formalism for Einstein deformation theory using the Bianchi gauge to do this.
 The second main step is to study the asymptotics of this gauged infinitesimal deformation $h$ in order to justify the integrations by parts in the Bochner argument.
 This is equivalent to showing that $h$ lies in a suitable (functional analytic) domain for a semibounded self-adjoint extension of the linearized gauged Einstein operator, which involves a regularity theorem showing that $h$ has an asymptotic expansion and an examination of the leading terms in this expansion.
 The existence of such an expansion is now standard for manifolds with isolated conic or simple edge singularities.
 However, three-dimensional cone-manifolds may have slightly more complicated (``depth $2$'') singular structure, so this requires some new analytic work.